Commitment Gap via Correlation Gap

 \section{Relating CICS and BCS}

-We are now ready to establish a formal connection between CICS and BCS.
-We first relate CICS over Markov chains to semi-online algorithms for BCS.
-This connection is formalized in the next two theorems, showing that semi-online algorithms can be converted into efficient policies for MC-CICS and vice versa without loss in performance.
+We can now establish a formal connection between CICS and BCS.
+We first relate CICS over Markov chains to one-sided semi-online algorithms for BCS.
+We begin by establishing the following crucial lemma, relating policies for MC-CICS to one-sided semi-online algorithms for BCS.